 Parents in Washington choosing to homeschool their children, ages 8 to 18, must file an annual declaration of intent with the superintendent of the local (or other) district.
 Washington’s instructional requirements are in hours, and parents are expected to provide “equivalent” hours required for private schools.
 Washington requires a minimum of 180 days of instruction and the following broad subjects covered: basic skills of occupational education, science, mathematics, language, social studies, history, health, reading, writing, spelling, and developing an appreciation of art and music.
 Otherwise, instruction is at the discretion of the parents.

 Parents must meet several other requirements to homeschool their children.
-First, they only can homeschool their own children, and they must be supervised by a “certified person” who helps them plan and goal set a minimum of one hour a week.
-Further, the parents must have at least 45 hours of college credit, completed a home instruction course at a post-secondary institution, or deemed “sufficient” by the local superintendent.
+Parents can only homeschool their own children, and they must either: (1) be supervised by a “certified person” who helps them plan and goal set a minimum of one hour a week, (2) have at least 45 hours of college credit, (3) have completed a home instruction course at a post-secondary institution, or (4) be deemed “sufficiently qualified” by the local superintendent.

 There is also an annual testing requirement.
 An annual assessment of academic progress written by a “certificated person who is currently working in the field of education” can also be used to meet the annual progress requirement.